 We do not suppress stimming or echolalia, force eye-contact, or require “whole body listening.”
 We do not steal childhoods from children via 20–40 hours of ABA per week.
 Autistic and other neurodivergent children deserve unstructured free time, just the same as neurotypical children.

 We presume competence in every client and patient.
-We speak and interact with disabled and / or non-verbal people the same as any other clients and patients we serve.
-We accept all forms of communication and we do not presume that every person will be, or even wants to be verbal.
+We speak and interact with disabled and/or non-speaking people the same as any other clients and patients we serve.
+We accept all forms of communication as valid.
+Our therapists provide barrier-free access to AAC with no prerequisites.

 Annual Report on Autism Care Demonstration Program for FY 2020 June 25, 2020: Report to the Committee on Armed Services of the Senate and House of Representatives on TRICARE and ABA